 Without proper treatment, Dr. Vakili says, “Swelling from venous reflux can eventually lead to skin discoloration, leg fatigue, burning, heaviness, aches, and contributes to restless leg syndrome.
 Some patients develop skin breakdown and venous ulcers if the disease process goes undiagnosed for a long period of time.”

 The cornerstone of therapy remains conservative medical care with the use of compression stockings and a walking program; however despite these measures, patients often continue to remain symptomatic.
-For this group of patients the CVVD offers an array of treatment modalities that help alleviate symptoms and improve their quality of life.
+For this group of patients the HVV offers an array of treatment modalities that help alleviate symptoms and improve their quality of life.

 Committed to helping the community achieve optimal vein health, the HVV consists of a team of experienced sonographers, along with cardiovascular and vein specialists with added board-certification in vascular medicine.
 The commitment to our community is evident in the quarterly free vein screening clinics and evaluations for venous reflux that HVV offers.
 Patients can inquire and schedule an appointment by contacting the HVV at 407-990-1921.